szz-dvl/JSLoader/README.txt

   - POSTS request do not show data on tab listener. ====> Rules preference when several policies are applied in one rule or several rules match against a req.
   - Tab binded new windows found themselfs as current tab ===> to be tested, several browser windows may fail.
   - Logs not registered when errored scripts are opened, notifications won't show. ===> Moved to BlueBird Promises in content script side.
+  - Facility to detect if scripts properly run ====> ¿ API to load script from script on demand ?
+  - Modified connection strings are not persisted ===> Strange behavior sometimes.

 - Finally:
   - Style everything up!
   		  * Inform user of unpersisted data on views.
-		  * paginate lists, filter for domains & groups lists.
+		  * (( paginate lists, filter for domains & groups lists )).
 		  * Listener clip tab button outline won't disapear.
 		  * etc, etc, etc ...